+What will the complex world look like in 2100?
 There has never been a time when an understanding of the scope and limits of individual and collective adaptation has been more important.
-Rapid changes in technology, society, urbanization, the climate, the economy, and education, are all challenging the established order and the effectiveness of our current models and expertise.
+Rapid changes in technology, society, urbanization, the climate, the economy, and education are all challenging the established order and the effectiveness of our current models and expertise.

-Some of the key issues that we seek to explore include:
+Some of the areas we aim to explore include: